Signs of Being Under Federal Investigation

 Third, being under investigation for violating the SBA 8(a) BD Program, SBA affiliation rules, false representations, or certifications to the government.
 Committing HUBZone fraud is yet another common reason why small government contractors are under federal investigation.
 In either circumstance, business owners, or the company itself can be targeted for not complying with the limitations on subcontracting regulations or pass-through contracts to non-eligible companies.
 Find out more about small business SDVOSB.

 These are all reasons why the federal investigative bodies pursue federal government contractors or their corporate executives for criminal activity.
-Having someone that understands the underlying issues upfront can save hundreds of thousands of dollars or even put you in a better position to bargain or negotiate.
+Although there is no set way how to know if a case is being built against you for government contract fraud, having someone that understands the underlying issues upfront can save hundreds of thousands of dollars or even put you in a better position to bargain or negotiate.

 - The further the case gets ahead, the more difficult it might be to put yourself in a better-negotiating position.

-- Having a legal representative that understands federal small business programs upfront can help you effectively push back against unwarranted criminal charges.
+- Having a legal representative who understands federal small business programs upfront can help you effectively push back against unwarranted criminal charges.

 What to do when you are being investigated?
 Under federal investigation but not charged?